-In addition to maximizing network capacity and performance, load balancing provides failover.
-If one server fails, a load balancer immediately redirects its workloads to a backup server, thus mitigating the impact on end users.
+In addition to maximizing network capacity and ensuring high performance, load balancing provides failover.
+If one server fails, a load balancer immediately redirects its workloads to a backup server, thus mitigating the effect on end users.

-Load balancing is usually categorized as supporting either Layer 4 or Layer 7.
-Layer 4 load balancers distribute traffic based on transport data, such as IP addresses and Transmission Control Protocol (TCP) port numbers.
-Layer 7 load-balancing devices make routing decisions based on application-level characteristics that include HTTP header information and the actual contents of the message, such as URLs and cookies.
+Load balancing is usually categorized as supporting either Layer 4 or Layer 7 of the Open Systems Interconnection (OSI) communication model.
+Layer 4 load balancers distribute traffic based on transport data, such as IP addresses and TCP port numbers.
+Layer 7 load-balancing devices make routing decisions based on application-level characteristics, which include Hypertext Transfer Protocol (HTTP) header information and the actual contents of the message, such as URLs and cookies.
 Layer 7 load balancers are more common, but Layer 4 load balancers remain popular, particularly in edge deployments.

 How load balancing works

 Load balancers handle incoming requests from users for information and other services.
 They sit between the servers that handle those requests and the internet.
 Once a request is received, the load balancer first determines which server in a pool is available and online and then routes the request to that server.
 During times of heavy loads, a load balancer acts promptly and can dynamically add servers in response to spikes in traffic.
 Conversely, load balancers can drop servers if demand is low.

 Load balancing is a key component of highly available infrastructures.
 Depending on a network's needs, various types of load balancers can be deployed with different storage capabilities, functionalities and complexities.

 A load balancer can be a physical appliance, a software instance or a combination of both.
 The following are two types of load balancers: